benmccormick/benmccormick.github.io/pages/posts/es5-es6-es2016-es-next-whats-going-on-with-javascript-versioning.md

 - If you aren't familiar with ES6 yet, Babel has a [great rundown of its features][babeles6]
 - If you want to go deeper with ES6 I've heard great things  about 2 books on the subject: [Exploring ES6][exploringes6] by Axel Rauschmayer and [Understanding ECMAScript 6][understandinges6] by Nicholas Zakas<sup id="fnref:2">[2](#fn:2)</sup>.
 Axel's blog [2ality][2ality] is also a great ES6 resource.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my recent post on whether [Safari is being left behind][safari].

 <div class="footnotes">
 <ol>